Dayshum: Post 1948

-In 1953, Dishon was established on village land.
+In 1953, the Jewish community of Dishon was established on village land.
+Its name is a reflection of the village's Arabic name.

 In 1992, the village site was described: "Cactuses and thorns grow on the site.
 The only indications of the former existence of Dayshum are piles of stones from the destroyed houses and terraces.
 Moshav Dishon uses the land around the site for animal grazing and apple cultivation."